|How Wiltshire Council directs lorries through the Westbury area|

 WC's Director of Environmental Services conceded to implementing new signage and a new HGV route map.

-This has not been done; the map shown above is as it appears on Wiltshire Council's new website, in 2013.
+This has not been done; the map shown above is as it still appears on Wiltshire Council's website, in 2018.

 Wiltshire Council seemed to want HGVs on the A350 to inflate a case for an A350 Westbury Bypass scheme.